jeromebaudot/taf/README-MIMOSIS.md

 ### Technicalities with GIT
 - We work with https://github.com/jeromebaudot/taf (may change to gitlab.cern.ch if we decide to).
-- The reference branch will be mimosis, update should only come from pull-requests.
+- The reference branch will be <mimosis>, update should only come from pull-requests.
 - Each developper creates its own branch to develop his/her code.
-When ready creates a pull-request to the mimosis branch.
+When ready the deveopper creates a pull-request to the <mimosis> branch.
+- A specific branch is created for the analysis computer at the beam-test location: <desy>.
+Commits should be done by the person doing the analysis on the beam-test computer.

 ### Required steps
 The class BoardReaderMIMOSIS is an empty template but already connected to TAF.
 The steps described below target to integrate the decoding and event building into the class.